AICDEV/annoy-the-script-kiddie/readme.md

 ## firewall

-Chech the ./firewall folder.
+Check the ./firewall folder.
 Contains a config for netfilter bases on [iptables](https://en.wikipedia.org/wiki/Iptables)

 ## nginx